 Eighteen years ago, Laura Schroeder focused her law practice on water by first representing the Teel Irrigation District in various water organization matters.
 Included in her comprehensive representation of TID was among other things:

-- Completion of organizational formalities: Draft updates to organizational documents including annual meeting notices and minutes; advise on board of director elections and appointments; advise on procedure for boundary changes and prepare petition and appropriate orders for inclusion of acreage;
+- Completing organizational formalities: Draft updates to organizational documents including annual meeting notices and minutes; advise on board of director elections and appointments; advise on procedure for boundary changes and prepare petition and appropriate orders for inclusion of acreage;

-- Negotiate Water Delivery and Storage Use Contracts: Review historical information from the federal government to use as a basis for negotiating more favorable contract terms with the federal government; obtain water use from federal Reclamation storage via existing contracts;
+- Negotiating water delivery and storage use contracts: Review historical information from the federal government to use as a basis for negotiating more favorable contract terms with the federal government; obtain water use from federal Reclamation storage via existing contracts;

 TID activities were necessarily complex because of tribal and environmental interests in the salmon fisheries that were associated with the water sources that TID used.